数学相关

 ⊽(x, y)

 Bitwise nor (not or) of x and y.
-Implements three-valued logic, returning missing if one of the arguments is missing.
+Implements three-valued logic, returning missing if one of the arguments is missing and the other is not true.

 The infix operation a ⊽ b is a synonym for nor(a,b), and can be typed by tab-completing \nor or \barvee in the Julia REPL.